AI art: Antecedents

-Automated art dates back at least to the automata of ancient Greek civilization, when inventors such as Daedalus and Hero of Alexandria were described as designing machines capable of writing text, generating sounds, and playing music.
-Creative automatons have flourished throughout history, such as Maillardet's automaton, created around 1800 and capable of creating multiple drawings and poems.
+Automation of art dates back at least to the automata of ancient Greek civilization, when inventors such as Daedalus and Hero of Alexandria were described as designing machines capable of writing text, generating sounds, and playing music.
+Such automatons have flourished throughout history, such as Maillardet's automaton, created around 1800 and capable of drawing and writing.

-Also in the 19th century, Ada Lovelace, wrote that "computing operations" could potentially be used to generate music and poems.
+Also in the 19th century, Ada Lovelace wrote that "computing operations" could potentially be used to generate music and poems.
 In 1950, Alan Turing's paper "Computing Machinery and Intelligence" focused on whether machines can mimic human behavior convincingly.
 Shortly after, the academic discipline of artificial intelligence was founded at a research workshop at Dartmouth College in 1956.

 Since its founding, AI researchers have explored philosophical questions about the nature of the human mind and the consequences of creating artificial beings with human-like intelligence; these issues have previously been explored by myth, fiction, and philosophy since antiquity.

-Artistic history
+Early history and use in conceptual art

 Karl Sims' Galápagos installation allowed visitors to evolve 3D animated forms.

 Since the founding of AI in the 1950s, artists have used artificial intelligence to create artistic works.
 These works were sometimes referred to as algorithmic art, computer art, digital art, or new media art.

 One of the first significant AI art systems is AARON, developed by Harold Cohen beginning in the late 1960s at the University of California at San Diego.
 AARON uses a symbolic rule-based approach to generate technical images in the era of GOFAI programming, and it was developed by Cohen with the goal of being able to code the act of drawing.
 AARON was exhibited in 1972 at the Los Angeles County Museum of Art.
 From 1973 to 1975, Cohen refined AARON during a residency at the Artificial Intelligence Laboratory at Stanford University.
 In 2024, the Whitney Museum of American Art exhibited AI art from throughout Cohen's career, including re-created versions of his early robotic drawing machines.

 Karl Sims has exhibited art created with artificial life since the 1980s.
 He received an M.S. in computer graphics from the MIT Media Lab in 1987 and was artist-in-residence from 1990 to 1996 at the supercomputer manufacturer and artificial intelligence company Thinking Machines.
 In both 1991 and 1992, Sims won the Golden Nica award at Prix Ars Electronica for his videos using artificial evolution.
 In 1997, Sims created the interactive artificial evolution installation Galápagos for the NTT InterCommunication Center in Tokyo.
 Sims received an Emmy Award in 2019 for outstanding achievement in engineering development.